AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Add a member to the chat room block list

 Only the chat room owner and admins can call `BlockRoomMembers` to add the specified member to the chat room block list.
-Once added to the block list, this member receives the `OnRemovedFromRoom` callback, while the other members receive the `OnMemberExitedFromRoom`.
+Once added to the block list, this member receives the `OnRemovedFromRoom` callback, while all the other members receive the `OnMemberExitedFromRoom`.

 After being added to block list, this user cannot send or receive messages in the chat room.
 They can no longer join the chat room again until being removed from the block list.